-In Grade 10, students normally go on a two-day, overnight trip during which they learn about the importance of empathy, their own and their peers' talents and gifts, and ways to work effectively and connect meaningfully with others.
-This year, students will participate in an Empathy Day.
+In Grade 10, students go on a two-day, overnight trip during which they learn about the importance of empathy, their own and their peers' talents and gifts, and ways to work effectively and connect meaningfully with others.

-Grade 11 English/Perspective classes normally spend three days in service to others usually in Toronto.
-This trip provides students an opportunity to expand their worldview, help others who need assistance, and deepen relationships with classmates.
+Grade 11 English/Perspective classes usually spend three days in service to others in Toronto.
+Such trips provide students opportunities to expand their worldview, help others who need assistance, and deepen relationships with classmates.